- Intubation Period

 When will I know someone is cured of whooping cough?

-When should I contact a medical caregiver about whooping cough?
+When should I call the doctor about whooping cough?

 Call your child's physician or your physician or consider going to an emergency department if coughing spells cause the following: